Canal pound: Summit pound

 Summit pound (level) on the Morris Canal, fed by Lake Hopatcong through a feeder canal.

 A summit pound is formed at a summit on the canal, and where all the defining locks descend from the pound.
 Summit pounds are particularly important in canal design, as every boat entering or leaving the pound causes a loss of water.
 Summit pounds therefore need an independent form of water supply, which may take the form of weirs on adjacent rivers, reservoirs or pumping stations.
 Common practice during canal design was to make summit pounds as large as practically possible, in order that losing a lockful of water would not lower the water level too significantly.

 The Rochdale Canal is a good example of a canal with a relatively short summit pound, which requires restrictions on lock workings at certain times.
 The canal, which is one of three which cross the Pennines, is 32 mi long, but the summit pound is just 0.8 mi.
 To the north and east, 36 locks descend to Sowerby Bridge, while to the south and west, another 56 locks descend to Castlefield Junction, on the edge of Manchester.
 The summit pound is 600 ft above sea level, and is one of the highest summit pounds in Britain.
 In order to keep it in water, the company built a total of eight reservoirs near the summit pound.
 Hollingworth Reservoir was at a lower level than the summit, and so a steam engine was installed to pump the water up to a 4 mi feeder, which delivered it to the summit pound.
 One reason for the present restriction on boat movements over the summit is that the water rights and associated works were sold to various local authorities in 1923 under the terms of the Oldham and Rochdale Corporations Water Act, as the subsequent increase in leisure traffic was not anticipated.
 The first canal to be constructed with a summit pound in the United Kingdom was the Newry Canal, completed in 1741, which linked Newry to Lough Neagh.
 The summit pound was 5.2 mi long, between Poyntz Pass and Terryhoogan, but its water supply was a cause of problems over many years.

 Pennsylvania's Union Canal suffered likewise on its summit level for lack of water.
-To rectify that, engineers had to put three large dams across Swartara creek, a mile long dam over Cattail Creek, and the water then passed to a powerhouse where the water was pumped (using water wheels and additional steam pumps if needed) 95 feet up, whereupon it flowed 4 miles through an aqueduct.
+To rectify that, engineers had to put three large dams across Swartara creek, a 1 mi dam over Cattail Creek, and the water then passed to a powerhouse where the water was pumped (using water wheels and additional steam pumps if needed) 95 ft up, whereupon it flowed 4 mi through an aqueduct.

 The Morris Canal in New Jersey used Lake Hopatcong to feed its summit pound through a feeder canal.
 The lake was large enough, that traffic could enter the lake from the canal.
 Lock 1E was east of the summit pound, and Lock 1W was west of the summit pound.
 The Panama Canal also uses a lake (Lake Gatun) as its summit pound.